 The Pregnancy Related Eating Sleeping, and Stress (PRESS) cohort was developed as a longitudinal, survey-based, clinical research study.
 This study was designed to understand nutritional and behavioral contributors to perinatal health.
 Participants were recruited into PRESS after being invited to enroll through email based on their status as a pregnant patient receiving care at Michigan Medicine between June 2022 and October 2022 .
 Individuals who were interested in the study were directed toward a public REDCap link that results in a screening questionnaire.
 Those who were 18 years old, currently pregnant, in weeks 1-30 of pregnancy, and were currently receiving care and planning to deliver at Michigan Medicine we deemed as eligible and were invited to join the study.

 Because individuals were eligible to join the study between 1-30 weeks of gestation, participants joined the study at various timepoints.
 Gestational age at enrollment was self-identified by answering the question, “what week of your pregnancy are you currently in?” which was verified in the medical chart upon enrollment.
-Survey information for analysis included those who participated at least once during the second trimester (14-28 weeks gestation, sent between 20-24 weeks) and third trimester (29-42+ weeks gestation, sent between 30-34 weeks).
+Survey information for the present analysis included those who participated at least once during the second trimester (14-28 weeks gestation, sent between 20-24 weeks) and third trimester (29-42+ weeks gestation, sent between 30-34 weeks).
 As participants could enroll in any trimester, they only received the surveys that were in line with target gestational weeks after enrollment.
-At the time of medical chart data abstraction in December 2022, the majority of participants that had delivered had only completed survey information for trimester 2 and trimester 3.
+At the time of medical chart data abstraction in December 2022, the majority of participants who had delivered had entered the study during trimester 2, and thus only completed survey information for trimester 2 and trimester 3.
 Therefore, this analysis excludes data from trimester 1.

 Participant Exposures, Outcomes, and Covariates

-The bulk of the survey instruments sent to participants were repeated for each data collection events.
-The detailed list of questionnaires sent for each trimester event is listed in figure 1.
+The bulk of the survey instruments sent to participants were repeated for each data collection events with the exceptions being an additional sociodemographic and lifestyle factor questionnaire and anticipated gestational weight gain instrument in trimester 1 and question about most recent body weight in pounds and ounces in trimester 3.

-with the exceptions being an additional sociodemographic and lifestyle factor questionnaire and anticipated gestational weight gain instrument in trimester 1 and question about most recent body weight in pounds and ounces in trimester 3.
+The detailed list of questionnaires sent for each trimester follow-upis listed in figure 1.

 Timing of first meal and last meal

 The timing of eating during pregnancy was assessed during each trimester using a questionnaire that asked participants “On a typical day during this trimester, when was the first time in the day you had something to eat?
 (This includes beverages that have calories; like coffee or tea with cream or sugar)” to indicate the beginning of an eating window, and “On a typical day during this trimester, when was the last you had something to eat before going to bed?
 (This includes beverages that have calories; like coffee with cream or sugar)” to indicate the end of the eating window.
 We also collected timing of sleep onset and wake time.
 Participants provided answers to these questions with respect to both weekdays and weekends, for all eligible trimesters.
 Participants who did not report timing of eating or sleeping in military time were manually converted when necessary.
 Timing of eating data were inspected for overlap with reported sleeping intervals.
 Participant responses were evaluated for evidence of shift work, which was not apparent in the current sample.